waterbycounty

 What's happening with rivers in Albany County right now?

-Albany County's primary USGS streamgage on the HUDSON RIVER is currently reading 11,800 cubic feet per second — 81% of the long-term mean of 14,651.93 cfs.
+Albany County's primary USGS streamgage on the HUDSON RIVER has a pipeline snapshot of 11,800 cubic feet per second — 81% of the long-term mean of 14,651.93 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Albany County water compare to the New York average?